Council Tax appeals

 - the reference number shown on your Council Tax bill and the date of issue

-- your reasons for appealing and any proof that supports your appeal
+- your reasons for appealing and any evidence that supports your appeal

 If a representative signs for you, they must also include their name and address.

-We will consider your appeal and let you know our decision as soon as we can.
-If you are not happy with our decision, you may be able to appeal to the Valuation Appeal Committee.
+We will consider your appeal and if we require more information from you we will contact you.
+We will let you know our decision as soon as we can.
+If you disagree with our decision, you may be able to appeal further to the Local Taxation Chamber.